 In the third and final box, they trace the name with a fine point dry-erase marker.

-If you are doing this in a classroom of Pre-K students, I would make one for each child and make this a part of their morning routine.
-To start, you could do the names in all uppercase letters and then as the year progresses move to the traditional name spelling.
+If you are doing this in a classroom preschool or kindergarten students, I would make one for each child and make this a part of their morning routine.

 All you have to do is type the names on this page and then all the name practice pages will automatically be filled in with the names.